Vegan Brown Stew Chicken

 - Once done, remove tofu on a plate and set it aside.

-- In the same skillet, add onion, garlic, carrots, potatoes, and bell peppers and sauté for 4-5 minutes.
+- In the same skillet, add onion, garlic, thyme, bell peppers, carrots, and potatoes, and sauté for 3 minutes.

 - Pour in vegetable stock, ketchup, and 1 ½ tbsp of browning.
 Stir until all ingredients are well combined.